ShaogangRen/EFRE/README.md

 You can modify GridS_EFRE.py to reset the dataset, learning rate, etc. You also can use it to do hyperparameter search.

-For the Tuebingen dataset (in CDT Toolbox), the setup in GridS_EFRE.py can achieve an accuracy above 0.92.

 Some of the code files were adapted from ffjord (https://github.com/rtqichen/ffjord).